-The general procedure for the image search is similar to the multiscale search of Rowley et al. (1998), who trained a single binary classifier to classify face vs. nonface for patches of fixed size (20×20 pixels), then used that classifier to classify all possible patches in the image.
-Faces larger than the original fixed size were found by repeating the search in copies of the image, scaled to successively smaller sizes (thus, finding a 20×20 pixel face in a 1/4 size copy of the image means that the original image contains a 80×80 pixel face at that location).
+The general procedure for the image search is similar to the multiscale search of Rowley et al. [32], who trained a single binary classifier to classify face vs. non-face for patches of fixed size ( $20 \times 20$ pixels), then used that classifier to classify all possible patches in the image.
+Faces larger than the original size were found by repeating the search in copies of the image scaled to smaller sizes (thus, a $20 \times 20$ pixel face in a 1/4 size copy of the image corresponds to an $80 \times 80$ pixel face in the corresponding location in the original).

 We use a very similar scheme, however rather than a binary classifier, we developed a likelihood-ratio model using a dataset of Web images provided by Compaq Research Laboratories.
 This dataset contains 5000 images containing frontal upright faces taken under a variety of illumination conditions, facial expressions, facial hair, eyeglasses, hats, etc., of widely varying image quality.
-Faces were cropped and scaled to 24×24 pixels square.
+Faces were cropped and scaled to $24 \times 24$ pixels square.
 The negative examples were sampled from a dataset of 8000 images collected from the Web and known not to contain faces.
 Similarly, these images contained a wide variety of natural indoor and outdoor scenes, text, illustrations, posed images of objects, etc., with varying image quality.
 The advantage of this Web dataset is that it includes far more variability than most other closed databases.

 Due to the multi-scale search, about 1 billion total patches are possible in these 8000 images.
 For the initial negative examples for training, 10,000 square patches, of arbitrary size and at arbitrary locations in the images, were sampled from this dataset.
-Patches were then scaled down to 24×24 pixels.
-The set of negative samples changes during training thanks to the bootstrap round (described below), so ultimately all 1 billion possible patches were used at some time during training.
+Patches were then scaled down to $24 \times 24$ pixels.
+The set of negative samples changes during training thanks to the bootstrap round (described below), so ultimately all 1 billion possible patches were used at some time during training (see Fig. 8).

 The likelihood-ratio model was trained using the GentleBoost method described in Section 3.
-GentleBoost sequentially chooses wavelets from a large pool and combines them to minimize a chi-square error function.
-The pool of wavelets we choose from was based on Viola and Jones (2001) and consists of Haar-like wavelets.
+GentleBoost sequentially chooses wavelets from a large pool and combines them to minimize a $\chi^2$ error function.
+The pool of wavelets we choose from was based on [37] and consists of Haar-like wavelets.
 The main reason for their use is that their output can be computed very fast by taking the sum of pixels in two, three, or four equal-sized, adjacent rectangles and taking differences of these sums.
-To this original set we add a center-surround type wavelets and mirror image wavelets that are sensitive to patches symmetric about vertical axis (see Figure 7).
+To this original set we add a center-surround type wavelets and mirror image wavelets that are sensitive to patches symmetric about vertical axis (see Fig. 7).